mhcho1994/rumoca/README.md

 ```

 Make sure you add your rust bin path to your .bashrc and source it, then
-type the follow to test that rumoca is on your path.
+type the following to test that rumoca is in your path.

 ```bash
 $ rumoca --help